-A self-taught IT repairman, Samuel is also passing on his skills to other neurodivergent young people.
-His training program will create longterm employment opportunities for participants.
+A self-taught IT repairman, 19-year-old Samuel is also passing on his skills to other neurodivergent young people.
+His training program will create long-term employment opportunities for participants.

 Samuel is often asked to speak at events and to the media on e-waste and building a more sustainable world.
 He has been recognised with several awards, including WA Young Volunteer of the Year and the WA Individual Waste Champion in the recent Waste Sorted Awards.